Skip to main content

 An example of a Device Vitals Over Time card, showing the p05 of successful syncs across two software releases, over time, with daily granularity.

-Over Time charts track the Vitals of your fleet over the recent past (fourteen days in the daily view, 7 weeks in the weekly view) , allowing identification of trends, patterns, and anomalies that occur outside the context of what Software Version a device is running, such as changes made to other connected systems in your devices’ ecosystems, seasonal trends in user behavior or the weather, or understanding the impact of specific, one-time events.
-Multiple software versions (or groups of software versions) and cohorts (or groups of cohorts) can be visualized side by side as multiple series on the chart (see the red and blue series on the chart above), to see how the different groups responded to those events or external trends differently.
+Over Time charts track the Vitals of your fleet over the recent past (fourteen days in the daily view, 7 weeks in the weekly view) , allowing identification of trends, patterns, and anomalies that occur outside the context of what Software Version a device is running, such as changes made to other connected systems in your devices' ecosystems, seasonal trends in user behavior or the weather, or understanding the impact of specific, one-time events.
+Multiple software versions (or groups of software versions) and Cohorts (or groups of Cohorts) can be visualized side by side as multiple series on the chart (see the red and blue series on the chart above), to see how the different groups responded to those events or external trends differently.

 Utilizing Markdown Cards for Enhanced Clarity